vinodkd/bart/readme.md

       Running: ./sum.sh 1 2
       input:1 and 2
       3

+      Ran command: "./sum.sh 1 2", which returned: 0.
+Is this the expected result (y/n)?
+      y
       execution of: "./sum.sh 1 2" returned: 0 and outcome: PASSED
       Running: ./sum.sh 3 4
       input:3 and 4
       7

+      Ran command: "./sum.sh 3 4", which returned: 0.
+Is this the expected result (y/n)?
+      y
       execution of: "./sum.sh 3 4" returned: 0 and outcome: PASSED
       Running: ./sum.sh 5 6
       input:5 and 6
       11

+      Ran command: "./sum.sh 5 6", which returned: 0.
+Is this the expected result (y/n)?
+      y
       execution of: "./sum.sh 5 6" returned: 0 and outcome: PASSED

       bart summary for runs of "./sum.sh" :